lilKriT/SEO-Fundamentals/README.md

   - Vetting: find whats relevant and not spammy.
 Aim for 10x more pages than you can write posts per week.
   - Email outreach: Show that you are a good person to post for them.
 - Skyscraper - find content that has a lot of links, create your own version but improve it, reach out to the authors and ask to link to you

+## Blogger Outreach for Backlinks

+Possibly the most important lesson.

+### Primary Objective

+Convince people with large audiences to talk about you.

+### Approaches

+- Shotgun - broad list of targets, blast out emails.
+- Sniper - Specific target, very personalized email.

+Sniper is recommended.
+Contact the author if he works for the website.
+Otherwise - the Editor.
+Find email on contact / about us pages.
+Or on hunter.io

+### Anatomy of a good email

+(use name)

+Parts:

+- Subject line - Get them to open the email.
+NO CLICKBAIT!
+Describe the purpose of your email, evoke curiosity.
+Example: New Data: Best (product) for (target group)
+  - Goal: open the email
+- Introduction - tell them why you email them.
+  - Goal: get them to read the rest of the email
+- Qualification and Justification - show why you are qualified, justify the pitch.
+Give them a good reason to do whatever you want them to do.
+- Pitch: Your ask, and value proposition.
+The stronger the value, the higher is the chance of getting a link.
+What are you giving and how is that helpful?
+- Continue the conversation - a simple one liner. (never end your email with a cold hard pitch).
+Start a convo.
+"Is this something you would be open to?", "What do you think?"

+Only pitch your best work.